The Human Menagerie

-The Human Menagerie is the debut studio album by Cockney Rebel, which was released by EMI in 1973.
+The Human Menagerie is the debut studio album by Cockney Rebel, released by EMI in November 1973.
 It was produced by Neil Harrison.

 Background

 After training as a journalist for three years, Steve Harley embarked on a musical career, which began with "floor spots" in London folk clubs in 1971.
 He also had a brief spell as rhythm guitarist and co-singer in the folk band Odin, where he met future Cockney Rebel violinist Jean-Paul Crocker.
 It was during this time that Harley began writing his own songs, including those which were recorded for The Human Menagerie.
 Most were penned while Harley was on the dole after leaving his career in journalism.
 He began busking with his songs in London in 1972, including at Hyde Park Corner, Marble Arch, Leicester Square and Covent Garden.
 The busking allowed Harley to test his songs on an audience and to supplement his income from benefits.

 Harley's time in Odin made him realise he was not suited to the folk scene and, as a vehicle for his own songs, he decided to form his own band, Cockney Rebel, in 1972.
 With Crocker on violin, the pair advertised for and auditioned drummer Stuart Elliott, bassist Paul Jeffreys, and guitarist Nick Jones.
-One of the band's first gigs was at The Roundhouse in Chalk Farm, London, on 23 July 1972 supporting The Jeff Beck Group.
+One of the band's first gigs was at the Roundhouse in Chalk Farm, London, on 23 July 1972 supporting the Jeff Beck Group.
 Jones was soon replaced by Pete Newnham, but Harley subsequently felt the band did not need an electric guitar, particularly after the addition of keyboardist Milton Reame-James.
 Therefore, the band settled on the combination of Crocker's electric violin and the Fender Rhodes piano of Reame-James.

 During 1972, representatives of the band began sending demo tapes to various labels.
-Mickie Most discovered the band at London nightclub The Speakeasy Club and offered them their first contract with his RAK Publishing.
+Mickie Most discovered the band at London's Speakeasy Club and offered them their first contract with his RAK Publishing.
 In turn, this drew the attention of the A&R personnel at EMI Records, who then offered the band a three album contract in late 1972.
 They signed to EMI after having only played five gigs together.